syntactic/Cognitive-Control-Paradigm-Integration/content/Parametric Design Space.md

 4. Identify [[Transitions and Modulators]].
 5. Identify gaps (unexplored regions) and limitations (dimensions outside the framework).

+This approach builds on early theoretical work, such as the "Dimensional Overlap" model by [[Kornblum et al. (1990)]], who developed a foundational taxonomy of stimulus-response compatibility tasks.
+Their work demonstrated that paradigms like the Stroop and Simon tasks could be seen as variants within a common conceptual framework, providing a direct precedent for this thesis's more comprehensive mapping effort.
+It is also conceptually parallel to the work of [[Miyake et al. (2000)]], who used latent variable analysis to decompose complex executive tasks into more fundamental, separable abilities, similarly aiming to bring a unified structure to the field.

 **Dimensions Tentatively Identified:**

 - [[Number of Tasks]]